1 Introduction

 Antenor was accompanied by the Mygdonians, led by Mygdon, who lived in Mysia of Olympene.
 [55]

-Antenor was married to Theano, daughter of Mygdon's son Cisseus.
+Antenor's wife was Theano, daughter of Mygdon's son Cisseus.
 [56]

 The Mygdonians were Pelasgians who migrated from Thessaly to the area around Lake Ascania in Phrygia and changed their name to Doliones.